-Credit/non-credit: Credit classes are those which award academic credit and apply toward a\degree.
-Non-credit classes do neither and are usually offered through Continuing Education.
+Credit/non-credit: Credit classes are those which award academic credit and may apply toward a degree.
+Non-credit classes do not apply toward a degree and are usually offered through Continuing Education.

-Campus class schedule: A booklet which is published prior to each semester listing all classes, sections, dates, times, instructors' names, and meeting places and which is used by students to prepare their personal class schedules each semester.
+Campus class schedule: A booklet which is published prior to each semester listing classes, sections, dates, times, instructors' names, and meeting places and which is used by students to prepare their personal class schedules each semester.